 Falk’s initial report as UN Special Rapporteur – issued in August 2008 and summarized in a statement that Falk delivered to a General Assembly committee in October 2008 – repeated the narrative of the victimization of Palestine at the hands of Israel.
 Indeed, the report criticized Israeli roadblocks and the security fence built between Israel and the West Bank, without acknowledging that those barriers had been installed as last-resort measures in response to the stream of Palestinian terrorists infiltrating into Israeli population centers and detonating their suicide bombs.
 Falk also failed to note the recent removal of various roadblocks in the West Bank and the opening of intersections adjacent to Hebron and Shavei Shomron for Palestinian traffic.

-In the same report, Falk blamed Israel for the health conditions in the West Bank and Gaza without acknowledging that Israel had granted permission for tens of thousands of Palestinians to enter Israel for medical treatment, despite the risk of terrorist infiltration.
+In the same report, Falk blamed Israel for the “health crisis” in the West Bank and Gaza without acknowledging that Israel had granted permission for tens of thousands of Palestinians to enter Israel for medical treatment, despite the risk of terrorist infiltration.
 He condemned restrictions on the importation of goods to Gaza, without acknowledging the vast amount of arms smuggled into Gaza that prompted those restrictions.
-And he portrayed Hamas simply as “a concerned government” that had been “administering the Gaza Strip” ever since it “took over the administrative control in Mid June 2007.”
+And he portrayed Hamas simply as “a concerned government” that had been administering the Gaza Strip ever since it “took over” the region in mid-June 2007.

-Missing entirely from Falk’s report was any mention of the multitudinous terrorist acts committed by Hamas, not only against Israeli citizens, but also against fellow Palestinians belonging to Palestinian Authority President Mahmoud Abbas‘s Fatah party.
-In Falk’s calculus, the anti-Israel terrorists were merely exercising their “right to resist.”
-Thus he blamed everything on Israel, claiming that the Jewish state’s self-protective measures to stamp out terrorism at its source were, in essence, “persisting gross violations of the Geneva Conventions.”
+Missing entirely from Falk’s Augut 2008 report was any mention of the multitudinous terrorist acts committed by Hamas, not only against Israeli citizens, but also against fellow Palestinians belonging to Palestinian Authority President Mahmoud Abbas‘s Fatah party.
+Reasoning from the premise that the anti-Israel terrorists were merely exercising their “right to resist,” he claimed that the Jewish state’s self-protective measures to stamp out terrorism at its source were, in essence, “persisting gross violations of the Geneva Conventions.”